-- 6.11 The Core Strategy was adopted in February 2013, which meant that its 5-year anniversary was in 2018.
+6.11 The Core Strategy was adopted in February 2013, which meant that its 5-year anniversary was in 2018.
 The status of the Core Strategy and progress against the LDS is monitored on an annual basis through the Authority Monitoring Report (AMR).
 A review of the Core Strategy has determined that the Core Strategy cannot be considered to be up to date.
-There are a number of reasons for this: - Housing delivery over the plan period has been lower than the amount required by the Core Strategy - Housing need has increased significantly since 2013 - A five-year housing land supply cannot be demonstrated. - It is more than 5 years old - 6.12 The Eastbourne Local Development Scheme (LDS) 2022-2025 was adopted in November 2022.
-It identifies a timetable for the production of a new Local Plan for Eastbourne, covering the period 2022 to 2025, which will contain both strategic and non-strategic policies that will, once adopted, superseded all current planning policies for the Borough. - 6.13 A Regulation 18 'Growth Strategy' consultation was held between November 2022 and January 2023. - 6.14 A Land Availability Assessment [LAA] was published alongside the Growth Strategy consultation in 2022, showing a potential housing capacity of 320 homes per year over the plan period between 2019 and 2039. - 6.15 In December 2023, the Council published an update to the Brownfield Land Register, as required by legislation.
+There are a number of reasons for this:

+- Housing delivery over the plan period has been lower than the amount required by the Core Strategy - Housing need has increased significantly since 2013 - A five-year housing land supply cannot be demonstrated. - It is more than 5 years old - 6.12 The Eastbourne Local Development Scheme (LDS) 2025-2028 was adopted in March 2025.
+It identifies a timetable for the production of a new Local Plan for Eastbourne, covering the plan period 2022 to 2042, which will contain both strategic and non-strategic policies that will, once adopted, superseded all current planning policies for the Borough. - 6.13 A Regulation 18 'Growth Strategy' consultation was held between November 2022 and January 2023. - 6.14 A Land Availability Assessment [LAA] was published alongside the Growth Strategy consultation in 2022, showing a potential housing capacity of 320 homes per year over the plan period. - 6.15 In December 2024, the Council published an update to the Brownfield Land Register3, as required by legislation.
 The purpose of the Brownfield Land Register is to provide up-to-date, publicly available information on brownfield land (previously developed sites) that are suitable for housing.
-The intention is that it will provide certainty to developers and communities, encourage investment in local areas, and bring forward derelict and underused land for new homes. - 6.16 The 2023 Brownfield Land Register contains 104 sites that meet the criteria for inclusion.
-The 104 sites have sufficient capacity to accommodate 2,088 new dwelling units.
-Of these 104 sites, 74 sites have already been granted planning permission (71% of the total sites), equating to 1117 units (53% of the total units).
+The intention is that it will provide certainty to developers and communities, encourage investment in local areas, and bring forward derelict and underused land for new homes. - 6.16 The 2024 Brownfield Land Register contains 115 sites that meet the criteria for inclusion.
+The 115 sites have sufficient capacity to accommodate 2,419 new dwelling units.
+Of these 115 sites, 84 sites have already been granted planning permission (73% of the total sites), equating to 1348 units (56% of the total units).
 There are two sites on the Register that are allocated in a local plan, both of which are in the town centre.